TEC on Campus

 TEC on Campus provides students a sounding board of trusted peers who offer them diverse perspectives to help them make better decisions in their personal and professional lives.
 That experience is deepened by one-to-one sessions with mentors and small-group discussions with business leaders.

-The program is open to 24 MBA participants (two groups of 12 students per intake), who come together in a confidential environment to reflect on their personal and professional lives, their paths leading to the HEC Paris MBA, and their personal and professional growth objectives for the future.
+The program is open to a limited number of MBAs in September (three groups of 12 students) and in January (two groups of 12 students), who come together in a confidential environment to reflect on their personal and professional lives, their paths leading to the HEC Paris MBA, and their personal and professional growth objectives for the future.

 The program’s main goals are to help students achieve balance in their professional and personal lives, to define their personal values, and ultimately to become the best people and the business leaders that they can be.